Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 Once you use this feature, you can't use it again until you finish a short or long rest.

 # Weakly Step
-Starting at 6th level, when you have at least two levels of exhaustion, you can cast [[Misty Step]] as a bonus action without expending a spell slot.
+Starting at 6th level, when you have at least two levels of exhaustion, you gain the following benefits:

+- Whenever you fail an attack roll you can use your bonus action to dodge.
-Once you use this feature, you can’t use it again until you finish a short or long rest.
+- You can cast [[Misty Step]] as a bonus action without expending a spell slot.
+Once you do, you can’t do it again until you finish a short or long rest.

 # Beguiling Defenses
 Beginning at 10th level, your patron teaches you how to turn the mind-affecting magic of your enemies against them.
 You are immune to being charmed, and when another creature attempts to charm you, you can use your reaction to attempt to turn the charm back on that creature.
 The creature must succeed on a Wisdom saving throw against your warlock spell save DC or be charmed by you for 1 minute or until the creature takes any damage.

 # Frail Elusion
-Begining at 10th level, if you have at least three levels of exhaustion, whenever you fail an attack roll you can use your bonus action to dodge, and whenever you fail a saving throw you regain one expended spell slot.
+Begining at 10th level, if you have at least three levels of exhaustion, you gain the following benefits:

+- Whenever you fail a saving throw you regain one expended spell slot.
-Additionally, you can cast the [[Greater Invisibility]] spell without expending a spell slot.
+- You can cast the [[Greater Invisibility]] spell without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

 # Dark Delirium
 Starting at 14th level, you can plunge a creature into an illusory realm.
 As an action, choose a creature that you can see within 60 feet of you.
 It must make a Wisdom saving throw against your warlock spell save DC.
 On a failed save, it is charmed or frightened by you (your choice) for 1 minute or until your concentration is broken (as if you are concentrating on a spell).
 This effect ends early if the creature takes any damage.